Addisalemmershu/desktop-tutorial/README.md

 Then after I compile and run this code, I screenshot my input data and output result.

 And also I create new folder then, all of my source code and screenshot collect together in new folder and zipped this folder .

-Now I download and installing Github.com software ->create account of GitHub
+Now I download and installing Github.com software next step of github
+            create account of GitHub
-->open GitHub
+            open GitHub
-->I get code
+            I get code
-->create repositor
+            create repositor
-->upload file
+            upload file
-->I put file that I made zipped and I copy link then I sent this link
+            I put file that I made zipped and I copy link then I sent this link

 # Reference